Galantino/crg_4530/Group6_LabReport5.md

 We dropped red dye into the first section of the reactor and calculated the concentration of the red dye at the effluent using ProCoDA software.

 Day 3: Coiling
 We used full coil tubing connected on one end to a pump and a Jerrican filled with tap water and on the other end an effluent tube.
 In order to determine concentration of the red dye, we first needed to measure the volume of the tubes.
 We measured the tube absent of anything as 1240g and then filled with water as 2015g.
 These values were used to calculate the mass of the water inside the tubing, 775g.
+This corresponds to a volume of 775 mL.
+Since the diameter of the tube was 3/8 inch tubing, dividing the volume by the cross sectional area gives us a length of 35.7 feet.
 One our system was set up, we added a pulse of .05 mL (20mg/L) of 100g/L red dye into the coiled tube (pump running at 380 rev/min pump).

+### Results and Discussion

+The first experiment was a simple CMFR setup in order to serve as our constant.
+There were no baffles installed and an added pulse was able to slowly dissipate until the dye experienced a full residence time.

-#####1) *Use multivariable nonlinear regression to obtain the best fit between the experimental data and the two models by minimizing the sum of the squared errors.
-Use EPA.Solver_AD_Pe and EPA.Solver_CMFR_N.
-These functions will minimize the error by varying the values of average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.*
+We used multivariable nonlinear regression to obtain the best fit between experimental data and the appropriate model.
+These functions, either an CMFR solver and/or an Advective-Dispersion (AD) solver will minimize the error by varying average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or a Peclet number.

+The first experiment only utilized the CMFR model.

 ```python
 data_file_path = 'Lab5Part2(CMFR_Final).xls'
 print(EPA.notes(data_file_path))